 Suppose, at each time step $t$, we find an optimal $\bm\gamma^{*}_t$ such that $p(\rvx_0|\rvx_t=\bm\gamma^{*}_t)$ shares modes i.e., high-density regions with $p(\rvx_0|\rvy)$.
 Note that for $t$ arbitrarily close to $0$, $p(\rvx_0|\rvx_t=\bm\gamma^{*}_t)$ is an extremely peaky distribution around $\bm\gamma^{*}_t$.
 For this distribution to share modes with the posterior $p(\rvx_0|\rvy)$, it is ideal for $\bm\gamma^{*}_t$ to be closer, and converging to the MAP estimate as $t \to 0$, since the MAP estimate is the highest posterior mode, i.e., the sample with the highest posterior probability density.

 {{\textbf{Formalism.}}} From a variational perspective, at a diffusion time step $t$, $p(\rvx_0|\rvx_t)$ is a parameterized distribution of $\rvx_t$.
 During each reverse diffusion time step $t$, we aim to find a specific distribution $p(\rvx_0|\rvx^{*}_t)$ from the class of parameterized distributions $\{p(\rvx_0|\rvx_t)\}_{\rvx_t}$ such that $p(\rvx_0|\rvx^{*}_t)$ shares modes i.e., high-density regions with the posterior.
 The functional form of $p(\rvx_0|\rvx_t)$ getting arbitrarily peaky as $t \to 0$ implies that the optimal $\rvx^{*}_t$ ideally converges to the MAP estimate as $t \to 0$.
-The reverse KL divergence is known to promote this mode-matching behavior of distributions, so we choose $\KL(p(\rvx_0|\rvx_t)||p(\rvx_0|y))$ as the minimization objective at each time step, which we refer to as the variational mode-seeking loss (VML).
+The reverse KL divergence is known to promote this mode-matching behavior of distributions, so we choose $\KL(p(\rvx_0|\rvx_t)||p(\rvx_0|\rvy))$ as the minimization objective at each time step, which we refer to as the variational mode-seeking loss (VML).
 In practice, however, finding the exact MAP estimate is extremely challenging, as the VML can be highly non-convex, rendering optimization approaches ineffective.
-Instead, we settle for the modes of the posterior found by the VML optimizer in practice.

-\begin{prop} The variational mode-seeking loss (VML) at diffusion time $t$, for a degradation operator $\mathcal{A}$, measurement $\rvy$, and measurement noise variance $\sigma^2_{\rvy}$ is given by { { }} where $\mathrm{C}$ is a constant, independent of $\rvx_t$. $\mathrm{Tr}$ denotes the matrix trace, $\Cov$ denotes the covariance matrix, and $\mathrm{D}(\cdot,\cdot)$ denotes the true denoiser (see Appendix~\ref{ssec:tweediesformula}). \end{prop} \begin{prop} The variational mode-seeking loss (VML) at diffusion time $t$, for a \textbf{linear} degradation matrix $\mathrm{H}$, measurement $\rvy$, and measurement noise variance $\sigma^2_{\rvy}$ is given by { { }} where $\mathrm{C}$ is a constant, independent of $\rvx_t$. $\mathrm{Tr}$ denotes the matrix trace, $\Cov$ denotes the covariance matrix, and $\mathrm{D}(\cdot,\cdot)$ denotes the true denoiser (see Appendix~\ref{ssec:tweediesformula}). \end{prop}
+Therefore, we settle instead for the posterior modes found by the VML optimizer in practice. \begin{prop} The variational mode-seeking loss (VML) at diffusion time $t$, for a given degradation operator $\mathcal{A}$, measurement $\rvy$, and measurement noise variance $\sigma^2_{\rvy}$ is { { }} where $\mathrm{C}$ is a constant, independent of $\rvx_t$. $\mathrm{Tr}$ denotes the matrix trace, $\Cov$ denotes the covariance matrix, and $\mathrm{D}(\cdot,\cdot)$ denotes the true denoiser (see Appendix~\ref{ssec:tweediesformula}). \end{prop} \begin{prop} The variational mode-seeking loss (VML) at diffusion time $t$, for a given \textbf{linear} degradation matrix $\mathrm{H}$, measurement $\rvy$, and measurement noise variance $\sigma^2_{\rvy}$ is { { }} where $\mathrm{C}$ is a constant, independent of $\rvx_t$. $\mathrm{Tr}$ denotes the matrix trace, $\Cov$ denotes the covariance matrix, and $\mathrm{D}(\cdot,\cdot)$ denotes the true denoiser (see Appendix~\ref{ssec:tweediesformula}). \end{prop}